-citizens of a certain locality rights and powers or liabilities not granted or imposed upon others similarly situated[.]"17 The court stated-with little analysis-that the legislative act creating the port district was a general law.18
+similarly situated[.]"
+The court stated-with little analysis-that the legislative act creating the port district was a general law.

 The court then turned to the issue regarding municipal charters.
-The court acknowledged that the creation of a port district might indirectly affect the liabilities and privileges of the cities within the port district, perhaps in contravention of their respective charters, but explained that such a result was permissible because the local charters were subservient to general state laws.
+The court acknowledged that creation of the port district might indirectly affect the liabilities and privileges of the cities within the port district, perhaps in contravention of their respective charters, but explained that such a result was permissible because the local charters were subservient to general state laws.
 The court explained that the state law did not directly amend the local charters, and in the event of an indirect amendment, the general law "may only affect the charters and ordinances of such cities and towns to the extent that they may be in conflict or inconsistent with the general object and purpose for which the port may be organized."
-In other words, a general law may have the indirect effect of amending a local charter, and the local charter must yield to the extent that the charter conflicts with the overall purposes of the general law.
+In other words, a general law may have the indirect effect of amending a local charter, but the local charter must yield to the extent that the charter conflicts with the overall purposes of the general law.

 Five years after the court decided Straw v.
-Harris, the court considered a case that significantly changed the judiciary's view of the home rule amendments.
+Harris, the court decided a case that significantly changed the judiciary's view of the home rule amendments.
 In Branch v.
-Albee, 20 the court issued a sweeping opinion and concluded that local charters are not subject to any state civil laws, whether special or general.
-The case began in 1903 when the Oregon Legislature passed a special law that established a pension system for the city of Portland.
+Albee, the court issued a sweeping opinion and concluded that local charters are not subject to any state civil laws.
+The case began in 1903 when the Legislature passed a special law that established a pension system for the city of Portland.
 Portland later incorporated that pension system into its home rule charter.
 In 1913, the Legislature created a new pension system for cities with more than 50,000 inhabitants-the only such city being Portland.
 A Portland police officer sued the city, arguing that the city was obligated to pay his pension under the terms of the 1913 plan, not the 1903 plan in the city's charter.
-The Supreme Court disagreed.
+The court disagreed.
 The court explained that under the constitution, the Legislature may not enact, amend, or repeal any city charter.
 Further, local charters are only subject to the constitution and criminal laws of the state, not civil laws.
 Thus, the court rejected the special/general civil law distinction that formed the basis of the decision in Straw v.
 Harris.
-Branch v.
-Albee may well represent the apex of local authority under the home rule amendments.
+The apex of local authority under the home rule amendments is represented in Branch v.
+Albee.
 The court, however, would soon cut back on that authority.

 The same year it decided Branch v.
 Albee, the court issued a decision in Kalich v.
 Knapp.
-21 Kalich involved a dispute between a person injured by a motor vehicle and the driver of the vehicle.
+Kalich involved a dispute between a person injured by a motor vehicle and the driver of the vehicle.
 Part of the case concerned the speed limit for the road on which the accident occurred.
+The city of Portland had established certain speed limits under its charter, but a state law arguably preempted those limits by setting statewide speed limits.
+The court explained that the